EdAbati/fsdl-2022-weak-supervision-project/services/lambda/README.md

 - `api/Dockerfile` - The Dockerfile to build the container image for local testing.
 - `api/requirements.txt` - The pip requirements installed in the test container.

-## Create API locally in a Docker container
+## Start API locally in a Docker container

 Requirements:

 - [Docker](https://docs.docker.com/get-docker/)

-Create and start the API as a local docker container using docker-compose
+Create and start the API as a local docker container using `docker-compose`:

 ```bash
 docker compose build lambda